agregory999/oci-policy-analysis/README.md

 # Policy and Dynamic Group Analysis

-This tool is python-based utility that can run either via command line or with a UI.
+This tool is a python-based utility that can run either via command line or with a UI.
 The main purpose of this tool set is to load, filter, and analyze both OCI Policy Statements and Dynamic Groups from a given tenancy.
 It is possible to determine many things by using these tools:
 * What permissions a group or dynamic group has
 * Where in the compartment hierarchy are all relevant statements that meet the search criteria
 * What additional policies exist for cross-tenancy enablement